 The 256GB model is an excellent middle-of-the-road option that can work with or without iCloud.

-Unless you’re already using well over 256GB or don’t use the cloud, you most likely don’t need this much storage.
-Here’s who we think should buy this model:
+Unless you’re already using well over 256GB or don’t use the cloud, you probably don’t need this much storage.
+Here’s who we think should buy one of these models:

 - You’re an extreme power user.